beckchr/staxon/README.md

 [StAXON](http://beckchr.github.com/staxon/) lets you read and write JSON using the Java Streaming API for XML.

+More specifically, StAXON provides implementations of the

+- StAX Cursor API (`javax.xml.stream.XMLStreamReader` and  `javax.xml.stream.XMLStreamWriter`)
+- StAX Event API (`javax.xml.stream.XMLEventReader` and  `javax.xml.stream.XMLEventWriter`)

+for JSON.

+The availability of a StAX implementation acts as a door opener for JSON to powerful XML related technologies like

+- XSL transformations (XSLT)
+- XML binding API (JAXB)
+- XML Schema Definition (XSD)

 ## Main Features

 - Supports [Jackson](http://jackson.codehaus.org/) and [Gson](http://code.google.com/p/google-gson/) as JSON backends